taeyeonha/taeyeonha/README.md

 <h1 align="center">Hi 👋 I'm Felix (Tae Yeon) HA</h1>

 # 💫 About Me:
-- Currently a Software Engineer Intern at Block (formerly Square).
+- Returning Software Engineer Intern (2026) at Square (Block).
-- Third year student studying Computer Engineering at McMaster University
+- Third year Computer Engineering student at McMaster University
-- exploring the domains of Brain-Computer Interfaces, machine learning, embedded software engineering, and building robust applications.
+- Exploring the domains of Brain-Computer Interfaces, machine learning, embedded software engineering, and building robust applications.

 ## 🚀 What I'm Up To:
-- 👨‍💻 Software Engineer Intern at Block
+- 👨‍💻 Engineering the backend data pipeline for a mission control interface in C++ to process satellite telemetry for a university-built satellite launching with SpaceX in 2026
-- 🧠 Previous Machine Learning Engineer Intern at Healthcare Systems R&A Inc. in Waterloo, Ontario
+- 🧠 Researching BCIs
-- 📚 Completing the Deep Learning Specialization course taught by Andrew Ng
+- 📚 Completing the Elements of Statistical Learning and Deep Learning for Coders (fastai) books
-- 🎮 Dissecting game development with C# and Unity
+- 🎮 Indie game development with C# and Unity
 - 🏗️ Building...

 ## 🌐 Connect With Me: